-If you select Use export options, you must specify the following:

-Read-only Specifies that the client has access to the filesystem but cannot modify files or create new files.
+If you select Use export o otions, you must specify the following: Read-only Specifies that the client has access to the filesystem but cannot modify files or create new files.
 Asynchronous writes Specifies whether or not to use asynchronous writes.

-Data that is written by the client can be buffered on the server before it is written to disk.
+007-4699-008 Data that is written by the client can be buffered on the server before it is written to disk.
 This allows the client to continue to do other work as the server continues to write the data to the disk.

-By default, writes are performed synchronously, which ensures that activity on the client is suspended when a write occurs until all outstanding data has been safely stored onto stable storage.
+55 By default, writes are performed synchronously, which ensures that activity on the client is suspended when a write occurs until all outstanding data has been safely stored onto stable storage.

-Allow access from unprivileged ports

-Allows access for Mac OS X clients or other NFS clients that initiate mounts from port numbers greater than 1024.
+Allow access from unprivileged ports Allows access for Mac OS X clients or other NFS clients that initiate mounts from port numbers greater than 1024.
 If there are no such clients on your network, leave this option unchecked.

-All hosts Local subnet Allows connections from anywhere on a network.
+All hosts Allows connections from anywhere on a network.
+Local subnet Allows connections from the indicated subnet.

-Kerberos aware clients (krb5)

-Allows connections from the indicated subnet.
 You can select any subnet from those that have been defined for the network interfaces.
+Kerberos aware clients (krb5) Allows connections only from those systems that are Kerberos aware (if Kerberos is enabled in "Global Options" on page 54) over NFSv4.
 Kerberos with Integrity support aware clients (krb5i).
-Allows connections only from those systems that are Kerberos aware (if Kerberos is enabled in "Global Options" on page 59) over NFSv4.

-Restrict to hosts

-Allows connections only from those systems that are Kerberos with Integrity support aware (if Kerberos is enabled in "Global Options" on page 59) over NFSv4

-Specifies the set of hosts that are permitted to access the NFS filesystem.
+Allows connections only from those systems that are Kerberos with Integrity support aware (if Kerberos is enabled in "Global Options" on page 54) over NFSv4 Restrict to hosts Specifies the set of hosts that are permitted to access the NFS filesystem.
 You can specify the hosts by hostname or IP address; separate values with a space or tab.
-For example, you could restrict access to only the hosts on a Class C subnet by specifying something like the following:

-To allow hosts of IP address 150.203.5. and myhost.mynet.edu.au, specify the following:
+For example, you could restrict access to only the hosts on a Class C subnet by specifying something like the following: 150.203.5 To allow hosts of IP address 150.203.5. and myhost.mynet.edu.au, specify the following: 150.203.5. myhost.mynet.edu.au You can also specify hosts by network/subnet mask pairs and by netgroup names if the system supports netgroups.
+To allow hosts that match the network/subnet mask of 150.203.15.0/255.255.255.0, you would specify the following: 50.203.15.0/255.255.255.0 hostA hostB

-150.203.5. myhost.mynet.edu.au

-You can also specify hosts by network/subnet mask pairs and by netgroup names if the system supports netgroups.

-To allow hosts that match the network/subnet mask of 150.203.15.0/255.255.255.0, you would specify the following: